Sudafed Side Effects

 This is particularly true for people taking MAO inhibitors (Furoxone, Marplan, Nardil, etc.).
 When Sudafed’s mixed with an MAOI, it frequently results in Malignant Hypertension.
 This is a life-threatening condition where organs actually shut down.

-If you or a loved one are abusing pseudoephedrine, you may wonder why you can’t simply quit.
+If you or a loved one are abusing pseudoephedrine and taking Sudafed with alcohol, you may wonder why you can’t simply quit.
 You may be asking why you can’t put down these pills and resume your life.
-Unfortunately, addiction doesn’t work that way.
+Unfortunately, addiction doesn’t work that way and getting high on pseudoephedrine continues.

 Addiction is a disease of the body, mind, and spirit.
 To successfully recover from Sudafed abuse, you need to treat all three areas.
 That’s where pseudoephedrine addiction treatment centers become vital.

 While you or a loved one may be able to stop taking pills, what about the reasons you turned to them in the first place?
 What about faulty coping mechanisms?
-What about co-occurring disorders (things like Bipolar Disorder, Generalized Anxiety Disorder, depression, etc.)?
+What about co-occurring disorders (things like Bipolar Disorder, Generalized Anxiety Disorder or depression)?
 What about trauma issues?
 What about unresolved grief?

 It’s for these reasons that seeking help from a pseudoephedrine addiction rehab center isn’t just a good idea – it’s a vital and necessary step on the road to recovery!
 Treatment centers offer various forms of therapy, like Cognitive Behavioral Therapy, Solution Focused Therapy, EMDR, Trauma Resolution, Life Skills Training, and so much more.